lkodinsson/MARS/Fantasy/Spellcasting.md

 **Mana Cost:** 1
 **Action Speed:** Swift

-**Range:** 3m
+**Range:** Touch or 3m
 **Target:** One creature
 **Duration:** Instant or 5 minutes (concentration)
 **Resist:** Willpower

 Allows you to speak a message (one or two sentences) telepathically into the mind of another creature.
 You may choose to allow them to respond.
 At any point the creature you communicate with may resist to not hear what you say to them (and end the spell), or resist to force you to listen to them.
 In any case, you may choose to allow a single message back and forth, or concentrate to allow for a longer conversation.

-Any communications made are done so without requiring a specific language; the intent of the message is translated into a language the receiver can always understand.
+Communicating in this way does not guarantee an understanding.
+Creatures must be able to speak the language in the received message in order to understand it.
+Optionally, messages can be sent in the form of a mental image.
+This improves the chance of an understanding, but it is not guaranteed.

 ## Minor Illusion